Skip to main content

 One OpenWA instance runs several sessions concurrently — there is nothing to enable.
 Create each session with its own unique name, start it, and link it to a different WhatsApp number.
 Each session is fully isolated: its own connection, chats, message history, and webhooks.

-There is no enforced session cap in the code.
-The practical limit is the host's memory: the live engine for each session is held in-process, so plan capacity by RAM.
+An optional MAX_CONCURRENT_SESSIONS env var caps how many WhatsApp engines may run or initialize at once (default 0 = unlimited).
+A session that fails terminally still holds its slot until you stop or delete it — stop failed sessions to free capacity.
+Below the cap, the practical limit is the host's memory: the live engine for each session is held in-process, so plan capacity by RAM.
 The whatsapp-web.js engine is heavier (it drives a headless Chromium) than the browser-free Baileys engine.
 For provisioning guidance, see Scaling.

 Address a session by id